hiitoos/pythonInitial/README.md

 # Python
-This a repository what have some tips and basic concepts about python
+This is a repository what have some tips and basic concepts about python